eddyerburgh/notes/docs/computer-networking/internet/BGP.md

 An AS_SEQUENCE is an ordered set of ASes that have been traversed {% cite internet-routing-architecture -l 154 %}, an AS_SET is an unordered list of ASes that have been traversed {% cite internet-routing-architecture -l 158 %}.

-The reason for AS_SET is for routers that perform route aggregation.
+AS_SET is intended for routers that perform route aggregation.
 A router that performs route aggregation considers itself the origin of that aggregate, which isn't always true.
 AS_SET is used to provide full information so that routes that fall within the aggregate can be routed correctly {% cite internet-routing-architecture -l 158-9 %}.

 A 2011 RFC recommends not using AS_SET due to the complexity, and instead to only advertise aggregates that are less specific than routes existing in a BGP speakers IP table {% cite rfc6472 -l 2 %}.

 **LOCAL_PREF**

 The LOCAL_PREF attribute is an optional attribute can be used in iBGP to set a common exit point for routes.
-LOCAL_PREF is a numeric value.
-LOCAL_PREF can be used to ensure traffic uses a high speed link {% cite internet-routing-architecture -l 161-2 %}.
+LOCAL_PREF is a numeric value, and it can be used to ensure traffic uses a high speed link {% cite internet-routing-architecture -l 161-2 %}.

 **MULTI_EXIT_DISC**

-MULTI_EXIT_DISC (MED) is an optional attribute that can be used to hint at the preferred path to a neighbor for entry to an AS that has multiple entries.
+MED (MULTI_EXIT_DISC) is an optional attribute that can be used to hint at the preferred path to a neighbor for entry to an AS that has multiple entries.
 It's passed on to neighboring ASes once but is reset to 0 before being sent to others {% cite internet-routing-architecture -l 162-3 %}.

 By default BGP peers only compare the MED value for paths from external neighbors in the same AS {% cite internet-routing-architecture -l 163 %}.